 Bright young things

-Shoreditch, London (home of Wareable's UK offices) is turning into a bit of hotspot for fashion tech with Vinaya, makers of the Altruis smart jewellery, and CuteCircuit, who make LED garments for pop stars, nearby.
+Shoreditch, London (home of Wareable's UK offices) is turning into a bit of hotspot for fashion tech with the likes of CuteCircuit, who make LED garments for pop stars, nearby.

 In terms of VR, Mativision, which was behind the world's first 360 degree livestreamed surgery recently, is also in Shoreditch as is Bossa Studios (of Surgeon Simulator and Spy_Watch fame) and an ustwo games studio.
-Plus Technology Will Save Us is just up the road in Hackney.
+Plus Technology Will Save Us, creators of the Maker Kit, is just up the road in Hackney.

-Crowdfunding darling Blocks is a product of Imperial University in West London, the W London hotel has tech uniforms and London fashion designer Henry Holland (also in the Hoxton area) has been experimenting with payment wearables on the catwalk.
-The Wearable Tech Show is held each March at the Excel in East London.
+Crowdfunding startup Blocks is a product of Imperial University in West London, the W London hotel has tech uniforms and London fashion designer Henry Holland (also in the Hoxton area) has been experimenting with payment wearables on the catwalk.

 Open Bionics, which makes affordable prosthetics, is based in Bristol.
 Sansible Wearables is a Scottish startup that's behind the LiveSkin sensor tracking rugby tackles.
-And British Gas, headquartered in Windsor, is taking on Nest with its Hive smart home platform.
+And Centrica is taking on Nest with its Hive smart home platform, which has a special start-up office off London's Oxford Street.

 There's a a spirit of collaboration rather than competition in Canada that's egging this wearable community on.
 The government is prepared to fund smart start-up ideas and there's a good balance of in terms of designers and developers with the Montreal area a hotspot for smart clothing and the Toronto, Calgary and Vancouver regions more focused on the gadgets.